skep17/ELOcalculator/README.md

 Currently using 2 csv files for data exchange and calculation.

-Entity database with 3 columns: ID, Rating, Number of games
+Entity database with 4 columns: ID, Rating, Number of games, Match factor

 Match results with 4 columns: ID, Point, Point, ID